IndustrialML/R2Java/README.md

 ### Requirenments
 * Installed [R](https://cran.r-project.org/) and integrated development environment (IDE) for R like [RStudio](https://www.rstudio.com/).
-* Installed [JRE8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) or higher and [Maven3](https://maven.apache.org/download.cgi).
+* Installed [JDK8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or higher and [Maven3](https://maven.apache.org/download.cgi).
+* Install the MLJava project using maven:
+	1. Navigate to the [MLJava](https://github.com/IndustrialML/R2Java/tree/master/MLJava) directory
+	2. Run `mvn install`
 ## Getting started

-//todo Assuming you have cloned this repository and installed [R](https://cran.r-project.org/), an integrated development environment (IDE) for R like [RStudio](https://www.rstudio.com/) and Java already.
+Assuming you have cloned this repository and meet the requirements shown above:

 1. Set your working directory to MLR e.g. `setwd("~/R2Java/MLR")` in R.
 2. Run the *train_randomForestonMNIST_pmml.R file* by using the command: